tobskie/Oblatos-Foundation/README.md

 ## Support

-For support, email support@oblatosfoundation.org or create an issue in the repository.
+For support, please email support@oblatos.org or open an issue in the GitHub repository.